denten-books/plain-text/2-device.md

 interpreting relays transform time intervals into "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
 Initially, the telegraph "interprets" with the aim of "transmitting intelligence."

-The authors understood however that the length of the transmitted time interval could also signify other information, used to actuate a variety of devices.
-By the middle of the patent, the brothers refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
-"Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," the authors conclude [@bumstead_telegraphy_1916, 12].
-Bumsteads' blueprints illustrate the close coupling between communication and control.
+The authors understood that the length of the transmitted time interval could also signify information used to actuate a variety of devices.
+By the middle of the patent, the brothers begin to refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
+"Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].

-Along with hundreds of similar inventions patented around the turn of the twentieth century, Bumstead Telegraphy describes a mechanism that could function as a Turing machine with little modification.
-The automated telegraph, driven by ticker tape and connected to a printer, contains all the necessary requirements set out by Turing: a discrete symbolic language, removable storage medium, and a machine capable of altering its physical states according to instruction.
-These machines read and write: they ingest tape and convert extrinsic symbols into intrinsic configurations of the mechanism.
-By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
+Driven by ticker tape and connected to a printer the automated telegraph contained all the necessary features of a Turing machine: a discrete symbolic language, removable storage medium, and a machine capable of altering its physical states according to instruction.
+It read and wrote; it ingested tape and converted extrinsic symbols into intrinsic configurations of the mechanism.
+By 1905, Donald Murray, inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He stressed that telegraph systems "belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
 For the automated telegraph, control code and message are one.
 The mechanism "interprets" some signals as data to be manipulated and others as control code, the rules for such data manipulation.
 The first type of code holds significance for humans, where the second for the mechanism itself.
 The mechanism "transmits intelligence" in the sense of rarefying machine states; it "interprets" in the sense of mechanical embodiment.

-By 1936, when Turing published his paper on computable numbers, these inventions did not merely anticipate the modern computer, they were brought to mass market in the widespread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+Computing scales, dial recorders, electric tabulating machines, and computing typewriters were widely available on the market, made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
 Rather than a single eureka moment, the invention of the computer should therefore be viewed as a gradual historical process that culminates in